 - OPT-OUT - Sometimes you will encounter people who no longer wish to receive text messages from RepresentUs.
 Sometimes they will politely ask to be removed from our list, and other times they won’t be so polite.
 A common response is “STOP”, which many people type because they think we are an automated system (like when you receive text updates from your bank or pharmacy).
 Regardless of the manner in which the request is made, please click the “opt-out” button at the bottom of the conversation to remove this person from our contacts.
 Don’t worry about sending another message to them to confirm the Opt Out, as that might provoke further agitation.
 It’s best to leave it there.

 Spoke allows you to tag conversations to let RepresentUs HQ and Text Captains know what conversations need attention.

 - Moved - Sometimes you’ll be sending texts into a specific region with an ask that requires the person you’re talking to to live in that area.
 When you encounter someone who has moved out of state, use the Moved tag to let HQ know to update their info.

 - Wrong Number - Sometimes you’ll text a different person than what’s on file who doesn’t want to be opted out.
 In these cases, use the Wrong Number tag to let HQ know to update their info.

 - Elevate to HQ - In the instance that a conversation gets overwhelming or makes you uncomfortable, use the Elevate to HQ tag to pull in a Text Captain or HQ Staffer to handle it.

 Signing off for the day

 One of the most important things to note when asking for a text assignment is that you will not only be responding to people who reply to you right away, but also to people who respond to you later.
-When signing off for the day, let a Text Captain know on Slack that you are done textbanking so they can reassign any replies.
+When signing off for the day, Spoke has a feature you can use to release your texts to make sure they get answered after your shift is finished.